-There is an increasing trend of researchers and educators in the field of engineering integrating considerations of social justice into their work and practice.
-As such, TCNJ’s School of Engineering should incorporate aspects of Engineering for Social Justice within its curriculum, research, senior project experience, and service.
-Engineering for Social Justice examines the development of structures, devices, technologies, and methods that address problems relevant to impoverished areas and areas in crisis.
+There is an increasing need for professionals and educators in the field of engineering to integrate social considerations into their work and practice, whether it is assessing the implications of new technologies on an individual’s civil/privacy rights or developing engineering solutions that have potential impacts on the environment.
+As such, TCNJ’s School of Engineering has incorporated aspects of Engineering for Social Justice within its curriculum.
+Engineering for Social Justice examines the development of structures, devices, technologies, and methods that address problems relevant to environmental concerns, public policy, social contexts, legal and ethical implications, and global policy.
 How may engineering be used to improve the lives of the disadvantaged and the underrepresented?
 One example is the development of low-cost energy generation and information access technologies for third-world countries.
-Solutions should contribute to both the protection and promotion of 1) safety and human welfare, 2) equality and social justice, 3) economic development and progress, as well as 4) environmental preservation and sustainability.
-In fact, the National Academy of Engineering has obtained NSF grants to study and address the technical and normative challenges of sustainability, governance, justice, and public trust and engagement.